BryWillow/BryWillow/README.md

-- 👋 Hi, I’m @BryWillow
+- 👋 Hi, I’m Bryan Camp!
-- 👀 I’m interested in @neuroscience
+- 👀 I’m interested in Machine Learning, Neural Networks, and Low-Latency programming.
-- 🌱 I’m currently learning @neuroscience
+- 🌱 I’m currently learning about building and training Neuroscience Models.
-- 💞️ I’m looking to collaborate on @neuroscience
+- 💞️ I’m looking to collaborate on projects outside of my comfort zone.
-- 📫 How to reach me ...
+- 📫 bryancamp@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 BryWillow/BryWillow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.